KenCWQ/Udacity_AI_For_Trading_Projects/README.md

 # Udacity Nanodegree - Artificial Intelligence For Trading Projects
 This repository contains the projects I have completed for the Udacity Nanodegree: Artificial Intelligence for Trading

-Here is the description of each projects:
+Description of each projects as follows:

 <b>1.
 Trading with Momentum</b>